Skip to main content

 --data-binary "@chunk_v2_single_chunk_msg.bin"

-The HTTP request that curl sent, looks more or less like this:
+The HTTP request curl sends looks like this:

 POST /api/v0/chunks/TESTSERIAL HTTP/1.1